 An Illustrated Treasury of Hans Christian Andersen– Recommended Limited Edition with Illustrations for Younger Children (Ages 4 or 5 and up)

 Hans Christian Andersen’s classic tales of foolish emperors, lonely mermaids, icy queens and clever princesses have delighted children and adults alike for nearly two centuries.
 The stories’ unique magic and wonder make them essential reading for any childhood.

 Hans Christian Andersen Complete Fairy Tales– Recommended Complete Edition for Older Children (Ages 6 or 7 and up)

 A great book of bedtime stories or for rainy day reading, as there are both short and long anecdotes included.
 The attached bookmark ribbon ensures you’ll never lose your place as you wander through the imagination of one of the most popular children’s writers of all time.
 Curl up with this collection of classics and lose yourself in childhood memories.

 Grimm’s fairy tales is a collection of fairy tales by brothers Jacob and Wilhelm Grimm that was first published in 1812.
 This collection of stories originally included 86 fairy tales that were known as the Children’s and Household Tales.
 Today the complete Grimm’s fairy tales collection has a total of 216 stories.

-The Grimm brothers were not the original authors of each of the fairy tales in their complete collection.
-Instead, they painstakingly collected each story so that it could be written down.
-Before they we compiled into Grimm’s fairy tales, they were passed down orally from grandmother to grandchild, from generation to generation.
+The Grimm brothers were not the original authors of the fairy tales in their complete collection.
+Instead, they collected each oral story so that it could be written down.
+Before they were compiled into Grimm’s fairy tales, they were passed down orally from grandmother to grandchild, from generation to generation.